bcgov/nr-frontend-starting-app/CONTRIBUTING.md

 ### Check-style

 To enforce a better solution and a stronger product we decided to use the Airbnb ESLint check-style.
-This way also hels us to have a dedicated pipeline to check for common errors and possible bugs.
+This way also helps us to have a dedicated pipeline to check for common errors and possible bugs.

 ## Run this application